-- 1. During a year prior to 2016 you were required to repay income held under a claim of right. - 2.
-The amount required to be repaid was subject to Arizona income tax in the year included in income. - 3.
+- 2. The amount required to be repaid was subject to Arizona income tax in the year included in income. - 3.
 You computed your tax for that prior year under Arizona's claim of right provisions. - 4.
 A net operating loss or capital loss was established due to the repayment made in the prior year. - 5.
-You are entitled to take that net operating loss or capital loss carryover into account when computing your 2016 Arizona taxable income. - 6.
+You are entitled to take that net operating loss or capital loss carryover into account when computing your 2017 Arizona taxable income. - 6.
 The amount of the loss carryover allowed to be taken into account for Arizona purposes is more than the amount included in your Arizona gross income.

-Enter the amount by which the loss carryover allowed for the taxable year under Arizona law is more than the amount included in your Arizona gross income.
+Include the amount by which the loss carryover allowed for the taxable year under Arizona law is more than the amount included in your Arizona gross income.